chris-ramon/thesis-graphql-go/thesis.md

 Rapid Prototyping: Since we leveraged GitHub as a central part of the workflow of the project, it enabled rapid iterations of including sets of changes from the graphql-js reference implementation versions.

 Collaboration: it enabled different contributors from different parts that learned from the project and they were to add value.

-4.2 Fases.

-4.2.1 Análisis.
+4.2 Análisis.

-Why was decided to do the implementation
+It was decided to implement the GraphQL standard in Go following the methodologies listed above to have a working initial version and continue iterating from there:
+Rapid application development (RAD): From the initial version there was multiple number of iterations that made the library stable:

+Prototyping: We have earlier versions that have the implementation work as a prototype which helped us to validate and test main functionalities.

+User Feedback: Since we used GitHub as a central main source, there was continued feedback from the community in order to incorporate those.

+Fast turnaround: There were multiple pivots on the implementation of the main components with the aim of friendly APIs.

+Open-source development methodology: We leveraged GitHub as source of the code, and we used multiple of those features to create the library as a open-source project:

+Peer Review: The pull-requests that included new functionality had constantly reviewed to improve the quality and reduce the number of errors.

+Decentralized Contributors: We had multiple contributors via GitHub since they were able to review the library and propose improvements and report bugs.

+Public Codebase: The library was developed publicly therefore the codebase could be leveraged for different purposes.

+Rapid Prototyping: The library was created as continuous iteration via multiple prototypes.
+Collaboration: Since GitHub were used, collaboration is the central part of the development with constant collaboration of multiple contributors.
-4.2.1.1 Introducción
+4.2.1 Introducción

-The implementation was decided to be built because at the time when the GraphQL Standard was released in 2015 there was no implementation in the programming language Go.
+The implementation was decided to be built because at the time when the GraphQL standard was released in 2015, and at that time there was no implementation available in the programming language Go, therefore the opportunity to create a Go library for it.

-The reference implementation that was released together was graphq-js.

-So there was the need to create the library in the Go programming language which matches the reference implementation in order to have compatibility at certain version.
+One important highlight is that the standard was released at similar time together with the reference implementation graphql-js, therefore those two artifacts were used to identify the tasks that are part of this section.

+The tasks matches the main functionalities of the reference implementation graphql-js, so the main components were the central part of each iteration via pull requests so we could accomplish compatibility at each version level.

-4.2.1.2 Identificar Tareas
+4.2.2 Identificar Tareas
-Which tasks were created in order to detail the implementation

-The strategy we did in order to find the tasks to create the Go implementation was to port changes matching the version from graphql-js.
+The strategy we did in order to find the tasks to create the Go implementation was to port changes matching the versions from graphql-js at component level, some tasks did include changes on multiple components.

-Those tasks were delivered using mainly GitHub via pull-requests, besides the porting changes there were small incremental pull-requests that improved certain parts of the implementation.
+Those tasks were delivered using GitHub via pull-requests, besides porting changes there were small incremental improvements.

 The following tasks were identified:

-Porting Changes Matching Versions:
+Task Name
+Components
+Description
+Pull Requests
+Version

-Porting changes from graphql-js version 0.4.18. https://github.com/graphql-go/graphql/pull/117
+Porting changes from graphql-js version 0.4.18.
+Errors, languages, types, execution, validation.
+Port changes from graphql-js up to the version v0.4.18 which includes the following functionalities:
+Consolidate the extension definition outside the type definition.
+Make operation name optional.
+Compliance with the int sizing based on the specification.
+Changes on the function signature of graphql.NewTypeInfo Enable the possibility of removing the experimental FieldDefFn. https://github.com/graphql-go/graphql/pull/117
+0.4.18.
-Porting changes from graphql-js version 0.5.0. https://github.com/graphql-go/graphql/pull/123
+Porting changes from graphql-js version 0.5.0.

+Port changes from graphql-js up to the version v0.4.18 which includes the following functionalities:
+Improvements on introspection related to directive locations.
+Improvements in the schema language related to directives.
+Consolidates the `getTypeOf` method into the executor component.
+Schema changes related to types.
+Consolidate arguments including context to executor.
+Improvements in types overlapping in rules component.
+Add schema definition into language component. https://github.com/graphql-go/graphql/pull/123
+0.5.0.
-Porting changes from graphql-js version 0.6.0. https://github.com/graphql-go/graphql/pull/192
+Porting changes from graphql-js version 0.6.0.

-Main Components:
+https://github.com/graphql-go/graphql/pull/192
+0.6.0.
 Executor

 https://github.com/graphql-go/graphql/pull/8

-Source:
+Source

 https://github.com/graphql-go/graphql/pull/5

 Visitor

 https://github.com/graphql-go/graphql/pull/10

 Printer

 https://github.com/graphql-go/graphql/pull/10

-Parser:
+Parser

 https://github.com/graphql-go/graphql/pull/2

-Lexer:
-AST:
+Lexer

 https://github.com/graphql-go/graphql/pull/3

-Collector:
-Resolver:
+AST

+Collector

+Resolver

 https://github.com/graphql-go/graphql/pull/288

-Other Components:
 Types

 https://github.com/graphql-go/graphql/pull/12

 Errors

 https://github.com/graphql-go/graphql/pull/423

-Build System:
-CircleCI:
+CircleCI

 https://github.com/graphql-go/graphql/pull/361

-4.2.1.3 Priorizar Tareas
+4.2.3 Priorizar Tareas

+Task priority was based on the iteration of different versions matching the reference implementation, below we list the tasks names along their priority and duration.

+Task Name
+Priority
+Duration
+Contributor
+Pull Request

-4.2.1.4 Mapear Tareas
+4.2.4 Mapear Tareas

-4.2.1.5 Medir Alcance
+Tasks mapping are based on matching the unit tasks against the project thesis requirements, below we list the tasks names against their requirements plus the main implementation components.

+Task Name
+Requerimientos Funcionales
+GraphQL Component
+Pull Request

+4.2.5 Alcance.

+Research goals:
+Identify the problems of the traditional client-server protocols.
+Implement the GraphQL standard in Go.
+Produce a Go open-source library.
+Verify the compatibility against the GraphQL reference implementation.
+Create the environment for preserving the end-result.

+Goals clarifications:
+Problems identified were opted-in to consider only the following protocols:
+Implementation limited up-to graphql-js version: 0.6.0.
+Specific features were implemented starting from graphql-js version: 0.6.0.

+Potential biases identification:
+Implementation is committed to open-source.
+Standard implementation graphql-js compatible commitment.

+Limits of the research:
+Limited up-to a graphql-js version 0.6.0 tests suites.
+Limited to GraphQL schema programmatically defined.

+Not included in this research:
+Other type of schema definition strategies such as: Inference from text schema-first.

-4.2.1.1 Especificación de Requerimientos.
+4.2.6 Especificación de Requerimientos.

 Related to how the system behaves at an internal level.
 How all different apis of gql behave